-This course is a study of strategies, techniques, materials, technology, and current research used in the teaching of mathematical concepts to high school students.
-Students will review the traditional and contemporary standards involved in teaching mathematics at the secondary school level; develop an awareness of the professional resources, materials, technology and information available for teachers; prepare unit and lesson plans with related assessment procedures on a variety of topics; and acquire teaching experience by taking part in individual tutoring, observation at a high school, and/or presenting lessons at the appropriate level.
+This course examines strategies, techniques, instructional materials, technology, and current research in the teaching of mathematics at the high school level.
+Students will develop an awareness of professional standards; prepare unit and lesson plans with related assessment procedures on a variety of topics; and acquire teaching experience by taking part in individual tutoring, observation at a high school, and/or presenting lessons at the appropriate level.